exercism/javascript/concepts/regular-expressions/introduction.md

 // => "Say HELLO to the CHATBOT"
 ```

-> 💡 In the end, the combination of regular expressions and the `replace()` method is a more dynamic way of replacing elements.
-Using a single string may be limited.

 ### Split

 The [split()][mdn-regex-split] method in JavaScript represents a different way of using and manipulating strings with regular expressions.